Sceptre/sceptre/docs/_source/docs/resolvers.rst

 Refer to `sceptre-resolver-cmd <https://github.com/Sceptre/sceptre-resolver-cmd/>`_ for documentation.

-stack_attr
+config_attr
 ~~~~~~~~~~

-This resolver lets you reference the values of other fields on the same Stack Config.
-It is useful for
+This resolver lets you reference the values of other fields on the same Stack Config or those
-avoiding unnecessary configuration duplication as well as referencing attributes inherited from the
+inherited from StackGroups in which the StackConfig exists.
+It is useful for avoiding unnecessary
-StackGroup Config.
+configuration duplication as well as referencing attributes inherited from the StackGroup Config.

 For example, if you need to reference the ``template_bucket_name`` set in the StackGroup Config,
-you can do that with ``!stack_attr``:
+you can do that with ``!config_attr``:

 .. code-block:: yaml